 Whether the IRS sees you as an independent contractor isn't always the end of the story.
-Most states have their own statutes that set the requirements to be an independent contractor for state income tax and employment law purposes.
+Most states have their own laws that set the requirements to be an independent contractor for state income tax and employment law purposes.

-If a government agency determines that you worked as a contractor but should have been classified as an employee, you'll suffer some consequences.
+If a government agency determines that you worked as a contractor but should've been classified as an employee, you'll suffer some consequences.
 For example, the hiring firm might decide not to use you anymore because it doesn't want to pay the additional expenses of treating you as an employee.
 Or the hiring firm might insist on reducing your compensation to make up for the extra employee expenses.

 When you're just starting out as an independent contractor, it can be tough to figure out what to charge your clients.
-You'll want to come up with a figure that pays your expenses, adequately compensates you for your time, and allows you to earn at a profit.
+You'll want to come up with a figure that pays your expenses, adequately compensates you for your time, and allows you to earn a profit.

 But, of course, you'll have to make sure not to charge more than the market will bear—if other freelancers perform the same work for a much lower fee, you probably won't drum up much business.

 Just as important as doing the work is making sure you get paid.
-You can improve your chances of payment by invoicing soon after doing the work or on whatever schedule you and the client agreed to
+You can improve your chances of payment by invoicing soon after doing the work or on whatever schedule you and the client agreed to.

 It's important that you stay on top of your unpaid client invoices and that you send reminders to slow-paying clients.
-If the client still doesn't pay, you may need to resort to legal action or turn the account over to a collection agency.
+If the client still doesn't pay, you might need to resort to legal action or turn the account over to a collection agency.

 Because you're self-employed, you must also pay a self-employment tax that covers Social Security and Medicare taxes.